 This video highlights that the marine carbon system is heavily impacted over the historical period.
 In the pre-industrial control runs, both the pH and the DIC are very stable.
-However, in all historical simulations with rising atmospheric CO_2 , the DIC concentration rises and the pH falls.
-The process of ocean acidification is relatively simple and well understood (Caldeira and Wickett, 2003; Orr et al., 2005).
-The atmospheric CO_2 is absorbed from the air into the surface ocean, which releases hydrogen ions into the ocean, making the ocean more acidic.
-The concentration of DIC in the sea surface is closely linked with the concentration of atmospheric CO_2 , and it rises over the historic period.
+However, in all historical simulations with rising atmospheric CO2, the DIC concentration rises and the pH falls.
+The process of ocean acidification is relatively simple and well understood (Caldeira and E.Wickett, 2003; Orr et al., 2005).
+The atmospheric CO2 is absorbed from the air into the surface ocean, which releases hydrogen ions into the ocean, making the ocean more acidic.
+The concentration of DIC in the sea surface is closely linked with the concentration of atmospheric CO2, and it rises over the historic period.
 This behaviour was observed in every single UKESM1 historical simulation.

 This video also illustrates an important part of the methodology used to produce models of the climate that may not be widely known outside our community.
-When we produce models of the Earth System, we use a range of points of the pre-industrial control as the initial conditions for the historical simulations.
+When we produce models of the Earth System, we use a range of points of the pre-industrial control as starting points for the historical simulations.
 All the historical simulations have slightly different starting points, and evolve from these different initial conditions, which gives us more confidence that the results of our projections are due to changes since the pre-industrial period instead of simply a consequence of the initial conditions.
 In this figure, the historical simulations are shown where they branch from the pre-industrial control run instead of using the "real" time as the x-axis.

-345 3.1.5 Giant Steps Spin Up
+3.1.5 Giant Steps Spin Up

 This piece combines the spin up of the United Kingdom Earth System Model with the chord progression of John Coltrane's Giant Steps, (Coltrane, 1960).
 The spin up is the process of running the model from a set of initial condition to an equilibrium steady state.
-When a model reaches a steady state, this means that there is no significant trend or drift in the mean behaviour of several key metrics.
-For instance, as part of the C4MIP protocol, Jones et al. (2016) suggest a drift criterion of less than 10 Pg of carbon per century in the absolute value of the flux of CO2 from the atmosphere to the ocean.
-In practical terms, the ocean of carbon per century in the absolute value of the flux of CO_2 from the atmosphere to the ocean.
-In practical terms, the ocean model is considered to be spun up when the long-term average of the air sea flux of carbon is consistently between -0.1 and 0.1 Pg of carbon per year.

-The spin up is a crucial part of model development.
-Without spinning up, the historical ocean model would still be equilibrating with the atmosphere.
-It would be much more difficult to separate the trends in the historical and future scenarios from the underlying trend of a model still trying to equilibrate.
-Note that while a steady state model does not have any significant long term trends or drifts; it can still have short term variability.
-This short term variability can be seen in the pre-industrial simulation in the Pre-industrial Vivace piece.
+When a model runs in a steady state, this means that there is no underlying trend or drift in the mean behaviour.
+While a steady state model doesn't have any significant long term trends or drifts; it can still have short term variability.
+The spin up is a crucial part of model development because without it, we would not be able to say whether any trends observed in the historical and future scenarios would be due to inherent change or underlying drift.
 It can take a model thousands of years of simulation for the ocean to reach a steady state.
-In our case, the spin up ran for approximately 5000 simulated years before the spun up drift criterion were met (Yool et al., 2020).
+In our case, the spin up ran for approximately 5000 simulated years, (Yool et al., 2016).